 Rural Citizens’ Access to Telehealth (RCAT)

-Providing telehealth education and training, technical assistance in project planning, and funds for new telehealth programs RCAT increases access for rural Missourians.
+RCAT is a partnership between the Missouri Telehealth Network (MTN) and the MO Department of Social Services, MO HealthNet Division.
+MTN will identify and survey stakeholders to discuss barriers.
+Then, provide telehealth education and training, technical assistance in project planning, and funds for new telehealth programs to increase access for rural Missourians.

-Creating a statewide teleSANE network, virtual SANE training modules, and a SANE ECHO to increase SANE nurses and survivor access.
+MTN and the Missouri Department of Health and Senior Services, Women’s Health Division, will create a statewide teleSANE network, virtual SANE training modules, and a SANE ECHO to increase the number of SANE nurses and to increase survivor access to necessary services.

 Show-Me ECHO